MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 `frame.parallel_render_cmd_list.GetParallelCommandLists()` call.
 These command lists are used independently in a parallel for loop for rendering some part of the cube instances in the `RenderCubesRange(...)` method.

-`RenderCubesRange(...)` method is executed in parallel threads, each execution for a separate range of cube instances.
-Per-cube program bindings are bound to render pipeline with a special `bindings_apply_behavior` bit mask.
-This mask is used to apply constant bindings only once per command list and retain resources for the first binding instance, which is done to reduce unnecessary operations during repeated resource bindings.
-After that cube instance is drawn with a simple `DrawIndexed` draw-call.

 ```cpp
 bool ParallelRenderingApp::Render()
 {